Sparse and low-rank multivariate Hawkes processes: A sharp oracle inequality

-holds with a probability larger than $1 - 146 e^{-x}$. \end{theorem}
+holds with a probability larger than $1 - 70.35 e^{-x}$. \end{theorem}

+The proof of Theorem~\ref{thm:fast-oracle} is given in Section~\ref{sec:proof_of_oracles} below.
 Note that no assumption is required on the ground truth intensity $\lambda$ of the multivariate counting process $N$ in Theorem~\ref{thm:fast-oracle}.
-The proof of Theorem~\ref{thm:fast-oracle} is given in Section~\ref{sec:proof_of_oracles}.
-Let us observe that
+Moreover, if one forgets in Section~\ref{sec:procedure} about the negligible terms $\ell_\tau(T), \ell_j(T)$ and $\bb L_{j, j', k}(T)$ and if one keeps only the dominating $L^2$ terms in $O(1 / T)$ (while $L^\infty$ terms are $O(1 / T^2)$ in the large $T$ regime), we obtain upper bounds, up to numerical constants (denoted $\lesssim$), for the terms involved in Theorem~\ref{sec:oracle-inequalities}: